 An SR-22 isn’t insurance

-An SR-22, also known as a certificate of financial responsibility, is a form your car insurance provider files with your state’s DMV or other authorities on your behalf.
-This certificate confirms that you’ve purchased a policy that meets all necessary requirements.
-If you’re already insured, you can request to add an SR-22 to your policy.
+An SR-22, also known as a certificate of financial responsibility, is a form your car insurance provider files with your state’s DMV on your behalf.
+This certificate confirms that you have an insurance policy that meets all necessary requirements.

 Filing for an SR-22 is cheaper than you might expect

 An SR-22 won’t leave a permanent mark on your driving record

 Depending on your state and your circumstances, you might only need an SR-22 for three years — assuming you maintain a clean record.
 After three years, simply request that your insurer remove the SR-22 requirement from your policy.

 Who needs SR-22 insurance?

 Your state DMV will let you know if you need to file for SR-22 after one of these driving violations.
 Depending on your state’s laws, you could be required to file an SR-22 if: